 5. Not Giving Them Chores

-But according to Julie Lythcott-Haims, though, moms and dads who don’t assign chores are making a critical mistake with far-reaching implications.
-She’s a former dean at Stanford University and author of How to Raise an Adult, giving your child chores is a wise move.
-According to her research, kids brought up doing jobs around the home are more likely to become competent workers as adults.
+According to Julie Lythcott-Haims, though, moms and dads who don’t assign chores are making a critical mistake with far-reaching implications.
+She’s a former dean at Stanford University and author of How to Raise an Adult.
+Her research shows that children who were brought up doing jobs around the home are more likely to become competent workers as adults.
 Because they’ve acquired the necessary grit, they’re sought-after employees.
-They’re the ones who complete assignments independently, pitch in when they see a need, and collaborate effectively with peers.
+They’re the ones who complete assignments independently, pitch in when they see a need without being asked, and collaborate effectively with peers.
 They’re the coveted team players in the workplace.

 7. Being a Friend and Not a Parent